Barry Keoghan

 Barry Keoghan (/ˈkjoʊɡən/ KYOH-gən; born 18 October 1992) is an Irish actor.
 His accolades include a BAFTA Award, along with nominations for an Academy Award and two Golden Globe Awards.
 In 2020, he was listed at number 27 on The Irish Times list of Ireland's greatest film actors.

-Keoghan began acting in 2011 and gained recognition in 2017 for his roles in Christopher Nolan's Dunkirk and Yorgos Lanthimos's The Killing of a Sacred Deer.
-He gained praise for his performances in the Irish crime film Calm with Horses (2019) and in the fantasy film The Green Knight (2021).
-He expanded to big-budget films with his role as Druig in the Marvel Cinematic Universe film Eternals (2021).
-In 2022, he appeared in Martin McDonagh's The Banshees of Inisherin, for which he won the BAFTA Award for Best Actor in a Supporting Role and received nominations for the Golden Globe and Academy Award for Best Supporting Actor.
-Keoghan then starred in the psychological drama Saltburn (2023), for which he gained nominations for a Golden Globe and BAFTA Award for Best Actor.
+Keoghan's breakthrough came with supporting roles in Christopher Nolan's Dunkirk and Yorgos Lanthimos's The Killing of a Sacred Deer (both 2017).
+His career progressed with roles in the Irish crime film Calm with Horses (2019), the Marvel Cinematic Universe film Eternals (2021), Martin McDonagh's The Banshees of Inisherin (2022), and the psychological drama Saltburn (2023).
+For his performance in The Banshees of Inisherin, he won the BAFTA Award for Best Actor in a Supporting Role and earned a nomination for the Academy Award for Best Supporting Actor.

-He has appeared in television, including in the RTÉ drama Love/Hate (2013), the HBO miniseries Chernobyl (2019), the final season of the Netflix reboot Top Boy (2023), and in the Apple TV+ miniseries Masters of the Air (2024).
-Keoghan is a brand ambassador for Dior and Barretstown.
+On television, Keoghan appeared in the RTÉ drama Love/Hate (2013), the HBO miniseries Chernobyl (2019), the final season of the Netflix reboot Top Boy (2023), and in the Apple TV+ miniseries Masters of the Air (2024).

 Early life

 Keoghan was born on 18 October 1992, and grew up in Summerhill, Dublin, Ireland.
-His mother experienced drug addiction and died when he was 12.
-With his brother Eric, he spent seven years in foster care, in 13 foster homes, before being raised by their grandmother, aunt, and older sister Gemma.
+His mother was a drug addict and died when he was 12.
+With his brother Eric, he spent seven years in foster care, in 13 foster homes, before being raised by their grandmother, aunt, and older cousin Gemma.

 As a child, Keoghan appeared in school plays in the O'Connell School on Dublin's North Richmond Street but was banned for "messing about".
 He attributes his film education to sneaking into films with friends at Cineworld, Parnell Street, from which he was eventually barred.
-After appearing in Between the Canals, Keoghan studied acting at The Factory (now Bow Street Academy), a local Dublin drama school.
+After appearing in Between the Canals (2010), Keoghan studied acting at The Factory (now Bow Street Academy), a local Dublin drama school.
 He remembers "not even having €2.20 to get the bus to The Factory" at that time.